 Regulations governing the selection, use and performance of containers utilized to collect and ship biohazardous waste are complex.
-In an effort to comply with the hazardous materials regulations, EHSEM offers a variety of containers that meet regulatory guidelines.
-From small bottles to large drums, EHSEM can provide a container suitable for the collection of chemical, biological and low-level radioactive waste.
+In an effort to comply with the hazardous materials regulations, EHS offers a variety of containers that meet regulatory guidelines.
+From small bottles to large drums, EHS can provide a container suitable for the collection of chemical, biological and low-level radioactive waste.

 When deciding on which container to use, consider the following: